storesafe/cordova-sqlite-storage/README.md

 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
-- To join a table from another database file (with help of ATTACH) is not supported.
 - FTS4 is not supported for any of the target platforms.
+- ATTACH another database file (due to path specifications, which work differently depending on the target platform)

 ## Limited support (testing needed)

 - DB Triggers (as described above - known to be broken for Amazon Fire-OS)
 - UNICODE characters not fully tested in the Windows Universal (8.1) version
-- To ATTACH another database file
 - FTS3 support needs to be tested, may be missing or incomplete on certain target platforms.
+- JOIN

 ## Other versions